 - Agricultural and Agrarian Insurance Act No. 20 of 1999

-The IBSL has recently published a Manual containing all the legislation and regulations governing Insurance in Sri Lanka as at June 2006.
-This publication is available for purchase at the IBSL.
+The IRCSL has recently published a Manual containing all the legislation and regulations governing Insurance in Sri Lanka as at June 2006.
+This publication is available for purchase at the IRCSL.